davidcastells/OpenCLPrealignmentFilters/README.md

 This kind of filters are used to discard sequence pairs that have a higher number of errors than a given threshold.

-The test builds synthetic sequences with a number of errors.
-We can control the number and type of the errors introduced, so we can analyze the response of the filter in various situations.
+The test main goal is to build synthetic sequences with a number of controlled errors to analyze the response of the filter in various situations.

 The source code embedds the edlib (https://github.com/Martinsos/edlib/) to check the number of errors when necessary.

+## Modes of operation

+The application can work in two modes of operation.

+-- Single Test
+   In this mode the user provides the sequences to be compared

+-- Multiple Synthetic Test
+   In this mode the user provides the characteristics of the features that are randomly created.

 ## Options